-The Institute for Software Research (ISR) in the School of Computer Science (SCS) at Carnegie Mellon University invites applications for a teaching-track position, beginning Fall 2017.
+The Institute for Software Research (ISR) in the School of Computer Science (SCS) at Carnegie Mellon University invites applications for a teaching-track position.
 This is a career-oriented, renewable appointment with an initial appointment of three years.
 Initial teaching-track appointments are typically at the rank of Assistant Teaching Professor, with the possibility of promotion to the ranks of Associate Teaching Professor and Teaching Professor.
 These ranks are not tenured, but they do provide substantial opportunities for professional growth and long-term contributions to Software Engineering education at Carnegie Mellon University.

 We seek candidates with demonstrated excellence in teaching and commitment toward building an equitable and diverse scholarly community, and especially invite candidates with a demonstrated track record in mentoring and engaging students from groups traditionally underrepresented in software engineering and computer science.
 Professional experience in software engineering and familiarity with current software engineering technologies and methods is desirable.